VIRGIL-Support/Mercari-Workbook-Updates/README.md

-# Mercari-Workbook-Updates
-Auto-update system for Mercari Workbook
+# Mercari Workbook Updates

+Latest version: 1.0

+## Update History
+- 1.0 - Initial release

+## Files
+All VBA module files are in the `modules/` folder.